-In South Sudan the National Revenue authority issued a notice to say that all international staff would be taxed from the start of 2020.
-We submitted an application for exemption, but that has not yet progressed due to a change in the tax commissioner.
-We have therefore provided for \$264,000 based on our estimate of the amounts that would be due on housing and allowances for the staff.
+In South Sudan the National Revenue authority issued a notice to say that all international staff would be taxed from the start of 2019.
+We submitted an application for exemption, but that has not yet been approved.
+We have therefore provided for \$301,000 based on our estimate of the amounts that would be due on housing and allowances for the staff.